loginom/loginom-help-en-omegat/data/integration/import/database.md

 # ![ ](../../images/icons/data-sources/db-database-import_default.svg) Import from Database

 The component is designated for data set import from DBMS.
-The node created on the basis of this component enables to import a table or view from database, or results of execution of the[SQL](https://wiki.loginom.ru/articles/sql.html) query set by a user.
+The node created on the basis of this component enables to import a table or view from database, or results of execution of the [SQL](https://wiki.loginom.ru/articles/sql.html) query set by a user.

 It is allowed to use [Control variables](../../scenario/variables/control-variables.md) in the SQL query text as parameters and macro substitution.
 It allows for dynamic generation of the request sent to the server.